By Edward Kliszus

-The title is initially bemusing.
-While I initially thought it to be a deliberate épater la bourgeoisie, posted simply to titillate and shock respectable citizens, I soon entered the ineffable unfolding of a dark, tragic tale of abasement and survival by one who emerged as a heroine.
+The title FUKT at The Tank is initially bemusing.
+While I initially thought it to be a deliberate épater la bourgeoisie, posted to titillate and shock respectable citizens, I soon entered the ineffable unfolding of a dark, tragic tale of abasement and survival by one who emerged as a heroine.
 The title was fitting.

 They wonder, what is love?
-Is it simply going back to what’s familiar despite that place being the source of unimaginable pain?
+Is it simply returning to what’s familiar despite that place being the source of unimaginable pain?
 Does Emma share the frustration of Cassandra, who accurately portends prophecies while no one listens?
 Rage, denial, try to forget.

-The tensions skillfully maintained by our trio are palpable as they rationalized, struggled, justified, voiced self-doubt, reflected, and surmised that the victim did the best she could.
+Our trio’s skillfully maintained tensions are palpable as they rationalized, struggled, justified, voiced self-doubt, reflected, and surmised that the victim did her best.

 Finally, a relieved audience heard, “after a while, a story becomes a story,” “we will not live in silence,” “we will tell,” “that’s the dream,” and “we are not alone.”
 The audience and cast demonstrably stated in unison, “I will tell.”